 Our Ambassadors also recognise the importance of community members taking responsibility and playing a leadership role in the prevention of youth suicide and depression.

-Vice-Captain of the Perth Wildcats, Greg is passionate about supporting young Western Australians.
+Greg is an Australian professional basketball player who is passionate about supporting young Western Australians.
 This passion has led Greg to establish his own mental health charity, A Stitch In Time.

 Pieta was one of the attendees on the very first Youth Focus camp in 1994.
 She regularly attended the camps for two years before undertaking training at Youth Focus to become a mentor - learning how to be a role model for other young people experiencing difficulties.

-Pieta is a single mum of two boys aged nine and 12.
-She owns two local Perth businesses and completed a Bachelor of Arts (Psychology) at Edith Cowan University.
+Pieta owns two local Perth businesses and completed a Bachelor of Arts (Psychology) at Edith Cowan University.
 Having worked in the community and not-for-profit sector for organisations such as The Smith Family, Pieta has found it valuable and important to give back to the community and is proud and excited to be an ambassador for Youth Focus.